gneas/MechaCar_Statistical_Analysis/README.md

 ![SuspensioncoilTTestLot1Lot2Lot3](/images/SuspensioncoilTTestLot1Lot2Lot3.png "SuspensioncoilTTestLot1Lot2Lot3")

 Here we can see that Lots 1 and 2 both have p-values greater than the significance of 0.05% indicating that the null hypothesis cannot be rejected and therefore they are not statistically different from the population mean of 1,500 psi.
 Lot 3 on the other hand has a p-value less than the significance level of 0.05%.
 This tells us that Lot 3 has a sample mean that leads us to reject the null hypothesis.

+## Study Design: MechaCar vs Competition

+### Metrics to be tested

+- Cost of MechaCar vs Competition
+- MPG of MechaCar vs Competition
+- Horsepower of MechaCar vs Competition

+### Null and Alternative Hypothesis

+- Cost:
+    - Null: MechaCar cost is less than competitor.
+    - Alt: MechaCar cost is not less than competitor.
+- MPG:
+    - Null: MechaCar MPG is less than competitor.
+    - Alt: MechaCar MPG is not less than competitor.
+- Horsepower:
+    - Null: MechaCar horsepower is greater than competitor.
+    - Alt: MechaCar horsepower is not greater than competitor.

+### Statistical Test

+Linear regression models would be used to test all three metrics.
+An examination of the slopes identified would show how MechaCar compares to its competition in each of these areas.
+Data containing the cost, MPG, and horsepower for the MechaCar and its competition would need to be compiled for this testing.